 You can use this sauce to make this delicious Gluten Free Ziti Casserole.
 This is a great meal if you need to feed a large family.
 It tastes just like lasagna, but it is much easier to make.

 You can easily use any pasta for this recipe.
-Just be sure to follow the directions on the box or bag to cook it, as directions vary.
+Just be sure to follow the directions on the box or bag for cooking it, as the directions vary.

 A marinara sauce has few ingredients and combines a few flavors.